 Can spinal stenosis or foraminal stenosis be treated?

 The procedures done at our center can treat these conditions removing impingements to the spinal or foraminal canal and freeing the nerve.
-Pain and symptoms will be relieved.
+Pain and symptoms can be relieved.

 How many spine procedures will I require to solve my back pain?

 One procedure is usually sufficient to treat a patient's spine problems.
 However, some patients need treatment at multiple levels and this can also usually be treated during the same operation.
 Very rarely a patient needs to return for a second surgery.
 There are rare cases where patients re-injure themselves and need to return for another procedure.